danieljwait/e2ee-messenger/Writeup/README.md

 ### Existing Program – Discord

 Discord is a free instant messaging and VoIP platform created in 2015 centred around enabling communities to connect through guilds: collections of chat rooms and voice channels.
 The platform also offers direct messages (DMs) between individual users which will be focused on in this research.
-In 2019 the platform saw 250 million users with a total of 25 billion messages being sent per month \[1\] making it the largest gaming-focused communications platforms available; this large, vocal, userbase means that all features of the platform have been rigorously tested and are therefore a good source of information on how to approach my solution.
+In 2019 the platform saw 250 million users with a total of 25 billion messages being sent per month \[1\] making it the largest gaming-focused communication platform available; this large, vocal, userbase means that all features of the platform have been rigorously tested and are therefore a good source of information on how to approach my solution.

 <img src="media\image1.png" style="width:6.25417in;height:2.90764in" />